janssenivo/Android-Starter/README.md

 # iOS-Starter
-Starter app for Kinvey iOS 3.0 SDK
+Starter app for Kinvey Android 3.0 SDK

-This is a iOS Sample app to illustrate how to use version 3.0 of the [Kinvey](http://www.kinvey.com) iOS library.
+This is a Android Sample app to illustrate how to use version 3.0 of the [Kinvey](http://www.kinvey.com) Android library.

 _Note: This starter app uses a developer preview of the Kinvey iOS 3.0 Library.
 To use the GA version, refer to the [Devcenter](http://devcenter.kinvey.com/ios)_